Fullmeasure.co.uk.

 Open Source Assistive Technology Software.

-Age Concern Exeter: Next steps for beginners
+Age Concern Exeter: Next steps for new computer users

 You can also read these notes on the web at 'fullmeasure.co.uk/AgeConcernExeter/NextSteps.htm' where you can follow the links to more information.